kaycix/humboldtnativeplants/collections/_gardens/cnps_demo.md

 garden_tag_name: "cnps_demo"

 subtext: "
 The North Coast CNPS demonstration garden is modest in size but boasts a dazzling array of Humboldt County natives.
-It is open weekly during volunteer and sale hours.
-It's a great place to pick up some ideas for your home garden.
-If you plan your visit during Volunteer Hours, there will be knowledgeable CNPS volunteers on hand to answer any questions."
+It is open weekly during volunteer and sale hours.<br/>This list is currently under construction.
+Check back soon for the full list!"

 type: "demo"